Nithya-k23/Capstone_Project_University_Success_Analysis/README.md

 ```

-## Conclusion
-This Power BI analysis provides valuable insights into university rankings, international student trends, student-staff ratios, and the effect of rankings on university demographics.
-These visualizations help stakeholders make data-driven decisions regarding university performance and student engagement.

----

-## Repository Contents
-- **SQL Queries:** Contains all SQL scripts used for data extraction.
 - **Excel Visualizations:** Contains charts and pivot tables created from SQL query results.
 - **Power BI Dashboards:** Includes Power BI files with all visualizations.
 - **Readme Documentation:** Provides an overview of the analysis, steps, and objectives.